It might not be January just yet, but it’s never too early to start making some eco-friendly resolutions you can really stick to.

 1. Eat more mussels

 We all know that eating less meat is good for the planet.
 After all, a third of the earth’s available land is already used in the production of meat products – and that’s only going to get worse as the population grows.
-The worst offenders in terms of carbon footprint are beef and lamb, with chicken and pork faring much better – so it might be time to say goodbye to steak dinners for a while.
+The worst offenders in terms of carbon footprint are beef and lamb – so it might be time to cut down on the steak dinners.

 The greenest animal protein is the humble mussel – grown on lengths of rope hung beneath the surface of the sea, it takes relatively little energy to rear them and get them to our plates.
 They even have the added bonus of capturing carbon dioxide and locking it up in their shells.
 The result is that their carbon footprint is 20 times less than chicken, and 50 times less than beef.
 Bring on the moules frites!